 Napoleon invaded the Lunigiana in 1796.
 There followed a chaotic period during which the territory was subjected to a variety of governmental arrangements.
 Feudalism was abolished and French-based laws, weights and measures, and administrative structures were introduced.

 With the fall of the Napoleonic Regime, Maria Beatrice Ricciarda was restored to power in Massa Carrara and on her death her titles passed to her son, Francis IV, Duke of Modena.

-It is said that the hamlet of Stadano Bonaparte located in the comune of Aulla on the opposite side of the River Magra from the SS62 Cisa Pass road was the ancestral home of the Bonaparte family, but there is little supporting evidence.
+It is said that the hamlet of Stadano Bonaparte located in the comune of Aulla on the opposite side of the River Magra from the SS62 Cisa Pass road was the ancestral home of the Bonaparte family, but there is little evidence to support this contention.
 Indeed, the hamlet was known simply as Stadano until 2002 when the comune of Aulla approved the change in name.

 Cisa Pass Road (SS62)

 Although the Cisa Pass had been used as a trade route to the Lunigiana from the Po valley since Roman times, Napoleon issued a decree in 1808 to upgrade the Parma to La Spezia route to a “second class imperial road”.
-This work ceased in 1814, recommenced in 1833 on the orders of Maria Louise, (second wife of Napoleon, and Duke of Parma from 1814-1847).
-It was not completed until 1859.
+This work ceased in 1814, recommenced in 1833 on the orders of Maria Louise (second wife of Napoleon, and Duke of Parma from 1814-1847), and was not completed until 1859.

 The Milanese scudo, subdivided into 6 lire (each lire consisting of 20 soldi/240 denari), was the currency of the Duchy of Milan until 1796 and in common use throughout the Lunigiana.